Are eggs good for you?

-The answer to the question 'are eggs good for you' is a resounding yes!
 Eggs are one of nature’s most nutrient-dense foods and fit into many diets and lifestyles.
 You’d be hard pressed to find a food that contains such an ideal mixture of nutrients.
-Along with high quality protein, eggs are also naturally rich in vitamin D, B2 (riboflavin), vitamin B12, iodine, selenium and other essential dietary vitamins and minerals.
+Along with high quality protein, eggs are also naturally rich in vitamin D, B2 (riboflavin), vitamin B12, iodine, selenium and contain several other essential dietary vitamins and minerals.

 Eggs are highly nutritious - they contain a wealth of vitamins and minerals and are one of the best sources of high quality protein.
 Visit this section for more information.